hashhooshy/flux/README.md

 6- make it able to create desktops
 ## READ THIS TOO!
-(add icon in top stands for more when you click it opens something way diffrent which says explore libaries or post app and if you post app you also have the option to make it open source and pople can remix it and sam with libaries EXCEPT YOU CANT EDIT THERE COMMANDS UNLESS YOU REMIX)
+(add icon in top stands for more when you click it opens something way diffrent which says explore libaries or post app and if you post app you also have the option to make it open source and pople can remix it and sam with libaries EXCEPT YOU CANT EDIT THERE COMMANDS UNLESS YOU REMIX IN FLUXEDO SHEET)